-New York Times bestselling author Jon Meacham tells the human story of how the Founding Fathers viewed faith, and how they ultimately created a nation in which belief in God is a matter of choice.
+New York Times bestselling author Jon Meacham tells the story of how the Founding Fathers viewed faith, and how they ultimately created a nation in which religious beliefs are a matter of choice.

 Why Does the Presidential Oath of Office End with “So Help Me God”?

 It doesn’t, or rather it didn’t when the Constitution was written.
 The Constitution gives the oath as: “I do solemnly swear (or affirm) that I will faithfully execute the Office of President of the United States, and will to the best of my Ability, preserve, protect and defend the Constitution of the United States.”

 In 1881, when Chester A. Arthur who succeeded President Garfield after his assassination, was being sworn in as the 21st president (1881 to 1885), he added the words "I will, so help me God."
 It has been traditional ever since to say “So help me God.”
 One day I hope to see a president take the original and correct oath of office.
 But it seems that presidents are either motivated by religious piety or too afraid not to show religious piety to adhere to the oath as written in the Constitution.

 It has also become customary to swear the oath of office on a Bible, but it is not always done that way.
 John Quincy Adams, the 6th U.S. President (1825 to 1829), for instance, swore on a book of law to symbolize his fealty was to the rule of law.

 Why Does It Say “Under God” in the Pledge of Allegiance?

 It doesn’t.
 Or rather the original pledge did not include those words.